What is a convertible note?

-What if my company decides to move outside of Massachusetts after receiving an AccelerateMass award?
+What if my company decides to move outside of Massachusetts after receiving an AccelerateMass investment?

-If your company no longer maintains a significant Massachusetts presence as defined above after receiving the AccelerateMass award, the award is subject to redemption by MassCEC.
+You must notify MassCEC if your company no longer maintains a significant Massachusetts presence, as defined above, after receiving the AccelerateMass investment.
+In the case of out-of-state relocation, the investment is subject to redemption by MassCEC.

 What if my company is not currently located in Massachusetts, but is interested in relocating there?

-Out-of-state companies are eligible to apply for AccelerateMass if they are seriously considering a move to Massachusetts, and part of our Phase 1 review process will be gauging the company’s commitment to relocating.
-Disbursal of a Phase 1 award will be contingent on proof that the company now meets the “significant Massachusetts presence” requirement.
+Out-of-state companies are eligible to apply for AccelerateMass if they are seriously considering a move to Massachusetts.
+Part of our Phase 1 review process will be to gauge the company’s commitment to relocating.
+Disbursal of a Phase 1 investment will be contingent on proof that the company now meets the “significant Massachusetts presence” requirement.
 Following notification of award, companies will be given a 3-month grace period to provide proof of relocation.